vercel/next.js/examples/with-external-stylesheets-and-postcss/README.md

 # External stylesheets with PostCSS example

-This is an example of using external stylesheets and PostCSS.
+This is an example of using external stylesheets and PostCSS, heavily influenced by @davibe's [`with-global-stylesheet`](https://github.com/zeit/next.js/tree/master/examples/with-global-stylesheet).

 ## How to use